 Many children experience animals and plants as partners that they can share their thoughts and feelings with.
 Through their connection with nature, they experience basic trust.
 Adults can learn a lot from children.
 Children regularly help the Terra Deva team in a playful way and in collaboration with our Children’s Place.

 All original cultures had power places in which people could recharge their energies, contemplate and communicate with the divine.
-Tamera uses power places for healing purposes, where meditation can uncover buried the memories of our original peace wisdom.
-Power places often lie on geomantic energy lines or feature some striking natural features, like a special tree or rock.
+Tamera uses power places for healing purposes, where meditation can uncover buried memories of our original peace wisdom.
+Power places often lie on geomantic energy lines or have some striking natural features, like a special tree or rock.
 The Terra Deva team is trying to emphasize these natural forces and bring out their special character with a sensitive design, for example a stone monument or sculpture.

 Terra Deva combines ecological and artistic design.
 Dieter Duhm: “Art comes from a deep connection with the world and creation.
 It comes from an inner willingness to let go of the old and open up to new experiences.”